-Counselling is usually short-term and focused on the issues impacting your study.
+Counselling is usually short-term and focused on the issues impacting your study and wellbeing.
+You can access USQ counselling services, online, face to face and over the phone.
 You may be referred to appropriate practitioners off-campus if long-term counselling or specialist services are required.

 You may want to use our counselling service to:

 - talk about adjusting to university and being away from home